Art has appreciated 13.8% per year over the last 25+ years, higher than stocks (10.2%) and real estate (8.9%).

 Thirdly, buying new artworks can be risky.
 They are difficult to evaluate because of the lack of information—it is difficult to compare a new artist to others and put an appropriate price tag on their work.

-Finally, art is an illiquid asset.
+Finally, art is an illiquid alternative asset class.
 It is usually held for years or even decades (so it has time to appreciate) by investors before being re-sold.
 You should not invest in art with money you’re planning on needing in the near future.

 Should You Invest in Art?